michauhl/RBPBench/README.md

 gtf_extract_gene_region_bed.py
 gtf_extract_mpt_region_bed.py
 gtf_extract_tr_feat_bed.py
+gtf_extract_transcript_data.py
 gtf_get_gene_region_nt_freqs.py
+gtf_get_gene_transcripts.py
 gtf_get_mpt_nt_freqs.py
 gtf_get_mpt_with_introns_nt_freqs.py
 ```
 You can call their help pages to get more infos on what they do and how to use them (e.g., `bed_merge_ol_reg.py -h`).
 To get a quick overview:
 `batch_get_common_dataset_gene_ids.py` extracts gene IDs which occur in all datasets, given the `gene_region_occupancies.tsv` file from RBPBench batch output folder.
+`bed_extend_regions.py` extends genomic regions in a BED file by a given number of nucleotides up- and downstream.
 `bed_merge_ol_reg.py` takes a BED file and merges bookend or overlapping regions outputs the merged regions to a new BED file.
 `bed_print_first_n_pos.py` prints the first n positions of each region from the provided BED file.
 `bed_print_last_n_pos.py` prints the last n positions of each region from the provided BED file.